 When should I use the Facebook Instant Articles placement?

-You also have the added choice of advertising within your articles to earn revenue.
+If you're a publisher, you also have the added choice of advertising within your articles to earn revenue.
 If Facebook places them, you take home 30%, if you place them yourself (albeit you're limited with how many) you take home 100% revenue.

 When should I avoid the Facebook Instant Articles placement?